Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 We can categorize most frameworks into two types, based on their programming models.
 This decides how the streaming engine is built fundamentally.

-1. Natrual streaming, aka native streaming.
-This is the true streaming, a contiuous process that runs forever to process incoming data.
+1. Natural streaming, aka native streaming.
+This is the true streaming, a continuous process that runs forever to process incoming data.
 Examples: Apache Kafka Stream, Apache Flink.

 Pros:

 * feels natural for streaming
 * low latency
-* state mangement is easy
+* state management is easy

 Cons: